theElandor/trafficv2/README.txt

 	  parameter.
 TV: stands for "test vehicle", meaning the one on which
 	the bidder(either RL or random) will be mounted.
 	Only vehicle 74 has been tested.
+Implementing a simulation whith multiple test vehicles might be a good thing.
+Also testing different vehicles with different paths is required.
 Vr: parameter automatically generated when using the
 	generate_config.py script.
 It indicates the
 	"variable" of the simulation.
-For example, if you want to make experiments in which the number og vehicles simulated varies, then this variable will be set to "VS".
+For example, if you want to make experiments in which the number of vehicles simulated varies, then this variable will be set to "VS".
 This Vr variable will be used to determine the "folder_name" parameter, which is needed to determine the path in which the output file